kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // +optional
     Protocol Protocol

-    // BucketAccessClassName is the name of the BucketAccessClass.
-    BucketAccessClassName string

-    // CredentialsSecretName is the name of the Kubernetes secret that COSI should populate with
+    // AccessSecretName is the name of the Kubernetes secret that COSI should populate with access
-    // access credentials.
-If a secret by this name already exists, then it is assumed that
-    // credentials have already been generated, and the secret is not overridden.
+    // details and credentials.
     // This secret is deleted when the BucketAccess is deleted.
+    // +required
-    CredentialsSecretName string
+    AccessSecretName string

-    // ^^^ TODO: this has more info than just credentials, like endpoint, etc. Let's rename this to "AccessSecretName" or similar.
-Discuss
+    // ^^^ TODO: this has more info than just credentials, like endpoint, so renamed from CredentialsSecretName

     // ServiceAccountName is the name of the serviceAccount that COSI will map to the OSP service
     // account when IAM-style authentication is specified.